 Visit PASCO's Experiment Library to view all activities for this product.

 In this lab, students use pH, conductivity, and turbidity sensors to demonstrate how water treatment processes such as filtration, flocculation, and sedimentation improve water quality.

-In this lab, students will use a colorimeter to determine the concentration of a copper(II) sulfate solution.
+In this lab, students use a colorimeter to learn how to use visible light to determine the concentration of colored ion species in a solution.